 Program faculty consists of high-volume operators with experience and motivation to teach, develop and publish interventional techniques.
 Our institution is the regional leader in innovation and education in the field of cardiovascular disease.

-Our first fellow, Dr. Shenjing Li, will begin his training July 1, 2017.
+Our first fellow, Dr. Shenjing Li, began his training July 1, 2017.
 Dr. Li is a current fellow in our cardiovascular disease fellowship.